eatseng/sudoku/README.md

 1. ~200% more efficient on easy puzzles
 2. > 700% on hard puzzles.

 I also have other collections of games I have programmed in the past on github (https://github.com/eatseng/appacademy/tree/master/games) that can be candidates of evaluation.
-Thank you.
+[Project Asteroid can be played here http://morning-ocean-9992.herokuapp.com/ Controls are w-s-a-d, f to fire] Thank you.

 To Run
 ------